populationgenomics/team-docs/first_time_setup.md

 gcloud auth configure-docker australia-southeast1-docker.pkg.dev
 ```

+# BCFtools and SAMtools

+If you interact with genomic data formats, locally or in GCS, you will likely use both BCFtools and SAMtools.
+See the [setup guide here](bcftools_and_samtools.md), noting that for most users the majority of that guide can be replaced with a simple [Homebrew](homebrew.md) installation.
+The [Authentication](bcftools_and_samtools.md#auth-token) section would be relevant for all users interacting directly with files in GCP.

 ## Other Installations

 Depending on the institute your hardware has been provided by, the restrictions may vary.
 If your device was provided by Garvan IT, you should have a taskbar daemon called `Endpoint Privilege Management`.
 When you try to install software this will often pop up, prompting you to provide a reason for the action, usually "required for a one-time installation" will remove the block and allow you to complete an installation.